 CONVECTOR.
-A system-incorporating heating element in an enclosure in which air enters an opening below the heating element, is heated and leaves the enclosure through an opening located above the heating element.
+A system incorporating a heating element in an enclosure in which air enters an opening below the heating element, is heated and leaves the enclosure through an opening located above the heating element.

 CORROSION RESISTANCE.
-The ability of a material to withstand deterioration of its surface or its properties when exposed to its environment.
+The ability of a material to withstand deterioration of its surface or its properties where exposed to its environment.

 COURT.
 A space, open and unobstructed to the sky, located at or above grade level on a lot and bounded on three or more sides by walls or a building.

 CRAWL SPACE.
 An underfloor space that is not a basement.